-Tuition Exchange Scholarships cover full tuition, one-half tuition for a non-resident at a public institution or a rate set by the Tuition Exchange.
-They do not cover special fees, course overloads, or room and board charges.
-For 2014–2015, private institutions that charge more than $32,500 for tuition are permitted to award less than their full tuition, but not less than the set rate of $32,500.
+Tuition Exchange Scholarships cover either full tuition, one-half tuition for a non-resident at a public institution or a rate set by the Tuition Exchange.
+They may not cover special fees, course overloads, or room and board charges.
+Private institutions that charge more than $36,000 annually for tuition are permitted to award less than their full tuition, but not less than the set rate of $36,000 annually.

 Who is eligible?

 Tuition Exchange is available to first-time first-year, transfer and continuing students without a bachelor’s degree who meet the dependent child criteria defined in the Faculty/Staff Tuition Benefit requirements.
 To maintain balance between exports (CWRU faculty and staff students) and imports (students coming to CWRU with a Tuition Exchange scholarship) as required by Tuition Exchange, CWRU sets a number each year for export for the following Tuition Exchange year based on previous Tuition Exchange participation.

 Certification for Tuition Exchange will be limited to 60 students for the fall of 2018.
 Eligibility will be determined based on the number of years, months and days of continuous, full-time, benefits-eligible service at CWRU.

 As a point of reference, had Case Western Reserve limited certification to 60 eligible employees in the most recent years, the required length of service would have been: